wldfngrs/chrome-dinosaur-terminal/README.md

 `$ make main`

-This will compile the program and create the executable file in the `bin` directory.
-Navigate to the bin directory and run the following command:
+This will compile the program and create the executable file in the 'bin' subdirectory.
+Navigate to the 'bin' subdirectory and run the following command:

 `$ ./main`